RevTrig/api/README.md

 For the needs of the api is been used sqlite as a DB.

 For the front-end javascript, HTML and jquery

+To run the app run : python api.py